ArghyaChakraborty/RaspberryPi_Camera/README.md

 - You can adjust camera rotation and also select different modes
 - Furthermore, you can adjust brightness, sharpness, contrast and saturation of the image from the app
 - When you change any of the settings, the preview gets automatically refreshed
-- When satisfied, click on `(Capture Image)` button and the image will be captured
+- When satisfied, click on `(Capture Image)` button and the image will be captured and you will receive a success message
 - The image path will be displayed in the status box in `[Captured Image]` tab (default path: ~/Images).
 You can adjust this path by clicking `(Save Location)` button in the app
 - The captured image will be displayed in `[Captured Image]` tab.
 Note: in order to view the actual image, maximize/minimize/format it, you need to visit the image save location and open the image from there.
 The `[Captured Image]` tab only shows a quick preview of the captured image
 - This app also allows you to run a test/demo version without needing a Raspberry PI or Raspberry PI camera.
 Check `Starting Raspberry Pi Camera App` for details